samihadatta/workshop-ml-apis/README.md

 ## Reflection

-*Some quuestions for reflection on our workshop today!*
+*Some questions for reflection on our workshop today!*

 * [ ] What can machine learning be used for?
-Give some examples.
+Give us some examples!
-* [ ] Today we wrote a script for using an ML API that is accessible through the commandline.
-How could we use this script to make a simple website where: the user specifies an input image and the website displays the resultant annotated image?
+* [ ] Maybe you tested the script on an image and it didn't find all the faces in it... why might this be?

 ## Resources